-- The court oversees the work of the personal representative in an effort to ensure they comply with the law and do not illegally profit at the expense of other family members
+- The court oversees the work of the personal representative.
+The court seeks to comply with the law and not illegally profit at the expense of other family members.

-When a person dies, someone needs to do the work of closing out their estate.
-If you want to serve as the personal representative for an estate without a will, you start by filing a petition in probate court.
+If you want to serve as the personal representative, you start by filing a petition in probate court.
 Here's a step-by-step look at how to get the process going.

 - Review the deceased person's assets to see if the estate qualifies for a small estate probate exemption.
-You will need to produce an itemized list of all personal property and needing distribution and determine a value for the estate.
+You will need to produce an itemized list of all personal property.
+The personal representative must determine the estate's value.

-- Determine where to file for probate.
+- Determine where to file probate.
 Generally, it's the county in the state where the person lived.
-If they own a home, it may be the county where the home is located.
+If they own a home, it may be the county corresponding with the home's location.

-- Bring a certified copy of the death certificate to the courthouse and request forms to Petition for Letters of Administration.
-Also, be prepared to provide the names and addresses of all the relatives that are considered heirs according to the state's intestacy laws.
+- Bring a certified copy of the death certificate to the courthouse.
+Request forms to Petition for Letters of Administration.
+Be prepared with the names and addresses of all relatives considered heirs according to the state's intestacy laws.

 - Complete and file the petition requesting administration.
-By filing this document, you've now asked the court to appoint you as the personal representative of the estate.
+The petition asks the court to appoint you as the estate's personal representative.

 - You're required to let everyone know you're petitioning for probate.
-Send a notification to the homes of all family members.
-You'll need to publish in a local newspaper to inform creditors and others that a Notice of Petition to Administer Estate has been filed.
-This serves as a Notice to all creditors to file their claims against the estate.
+Send a notification to all family members' homes.
+You'll need to publish in a local newspaper.
+This will inform creditors and others that a Notice of Petition to Administer Estate has been filed.
+This serves as a notice to all creditors to file their claims against the estate.
 Creditors usually have four months to file their claims.

-- At your first court hearing, your petition is granted unless another more suitable representative comes forward.
-After you have received Letters of Administration, a document from the probate court that gives you the authority to act, you are now ready to move forward with the probate proceedings
+- At your first court hearing, the court can grant the petition.
+The court grants the petition unless another more suitable representative comes forward.
+You will receive Letters of Administration.
+This document from the probate court gives you the authority to act.
+At this point, you are now ready to move forward with the probate proceedings.

 Questions About Probating an Estate Without a Will?
 Talk to a Probate Lawyer

-Probate isn't terribly difficult but it is a very detailed process.
-If you make mistakes in the process, you can be held personally liable.
-When you have probate questions, get help from an experienced local probate attorney.
+Probate isn't always complex.
+However, it is a very detailed process.
+A personal representative can be personally liable for mistakes made in the process.
+When you have probate questions, get legal advice from an experienced local probate attorney.
 Skillful legal help at the right time saves you money and headaches.